November is National Novel Writing Month (NaNo) where writers are challenged to pen a 50,000-word novel in 30 days.

 3. There’s value in vomit.
 When I write a script, I edit each scene before I move on to the next.
 But with the NaNo deadline looming, I pushed forward, not stalling the creative process.
 The plot turned in ways I hadn’t expected.

 2. I am capable of far more than I thought.
-During NaNo, I was also taking the intense Screenwriting U’s Pro Series, with daily homework on top of my freelance jobs, and both my mother and husband had surgeries.
 When you have chaos and responsibilities looming, don’t assume your writing has to suffer.
 Sometimes pushing through and forcing yourself to write every day is exactly what you need to get through the stress life hands you.

 And the number one lesson learned by challenging myself … drumroll …